How to Plan a Trip Step-by-Step (Beginner-Friendly Guide 2026)

 You know that feeling when you know you need a trip?

 Your mind jumps ahead to beaches, city lights, or mountain views.
-But the second you sit down to plan, everything gets overwhelming.
-Flights, budgets, packing lists, itineraries… suddenly the excitement turns into chaos.
+But the moment you sit down to plan, everything feels overwhelming.
+Flights.
+Budgets.
+Packing lists.
+Itineraries.
+Suddenly the excitement turns into chaos.

 Simple steps.
 Real advice.
 No fluff.